 Refined carbohydrates like white bread, cakes, pastry, sugary snacks, sweets and biscuits result in a sudden release of energy into the bloodstream.
 This causes our blood sugar levels to spike rapidly, providing a temporary energy boost.

-The trouble with this is that often the body reacts by producing too much insulin, which causes the blood sugar to crash down too low.
+The trouble with this is that often the body reacts by producing too much insulin, which then causes the blood sugar to crash down too low.

-The catch is our adrenal glands also have the job of producing adrenaline, and if they are constantly pumping out of adrenaline because of out of control blood sugar levels, they will tire and become less able to produce cortisol.
+The catch is our adrenal glands also have the job of producing adrenaline, and if they are constantly pumping out adrenaline because of out of control blood sugar levels, they will tire and become less able to produce cortisol.

 One of the most important ways we can support flagging adrenals is to balance blood sugar peaks and troughs.

 The best way to achieve this is to avoid processed carbohydrates and concentrate instead on plenty of fresh, unprocessed vegetables.

 These contain natural fibre which means their energy is released in a more balanced way.
 Combine your vegetables with some good-quality protein like oily fish or chicken.